Title: What do you seek?

 Text: Mark 14.1-11

-Introduction: Our story is bookended with a typical Markan Sandwich.
-Two separate stories with a common theme that bookend another story which is related to them.
-Here, the bookends deal with the desire of the Religious Leadership to arrest and kill Jesus and a disciple who is tired of how things are going and is ready to hand him over to his enemies for the right price.
+2nd: Our story, the first story in what I’ve entitled Preparation, is bookended with a typical Markan Sandwich: Two separate stories with a common theme that bookend another story that is related to them.
+Here, the bookends deal with the desire of the Religious Leadership to arrest and kill Jesus (v1) and a disciple who is tired of how things are going and is ready to hand him over to his enemies for the right price (v11).
 The middle story – our focus, is the story of how a woman comes and anoints Jesus’ body for burial.

-The religious leadership wants him dead; he says this woman’s actions are to anoint his body for burial; Judas is ready to make that happen by betraying him into their hands.
+Note how all three stories relate to his impending death.
+(1) The religious leadership wants him dead; (2) Jesus says this woman’s actions are to anoint his body for burial (v8); (3) Judas is ready to make that happen by betraying him into their hands.

-To tell this story, I’ve outlined this message in three scenes:
+Based on this information, I’ve outlined my message into three movements or scenes: